Chung Woon-chun: Career

 Born in Gochang, Chung moved to Iksan and attended to Namsung High School.
 After he earned a bachelor's degree in agricultural economics from Korea University, he built polytunnels in Haenam to cultivate New Zealand kiwis.
-He named the kiwis as Chamdarae, and the business was successful, despite of several crises — Typhoon Thelma in 1987, market liberalisation in 1989, and warehouse fire in 1999.
+He named the kiwis as Chamdarae, and the business was successful, despite several crises — Typhoon Thelma in 1987, market liberalisation in 1989, and warehouse fire in 1999.
 This career gave him a nickname, "Lee Kun-hee of agricultural industry".
 Though his success was later even mentioned in several textbooks, a former Democratic Labour MP Kang Ki-kap criticised that Chung's business was operated with government grants.

 Political career

 In 2005, Chung shortly worked under the President Roh Moo-hyun.
 Shortly after Lee Myung-bak was elected as the new President, Chung was appointed as the Minister of Agriculture, Fishery, and Food.
 He took a key role of the US beef imports, which sparked several controversies.
 3 opposition parties — the United Democratic Party (UDP), the Democratic Labour Party (DLP), and the Party for Freedom and Advancement (PFA), suggested a motion of no-confidence against him.
 He barely survived, but shortly after a nationwide protest was sparked, in which led him to be sacked from the position.

 Following his dismissal, Chung wrote a book Tangy (撲鼻香, named after a poem of Huangbo Xiyun) which talks about a hardship during his ministership.
 Then, he was invited to the ruling Grand National Party (GNP) prior to the 2010 local elections.
 He unsuccessfully ran as the Governor of North Jeolla, but gained 18.2%, which became a sensation in South Korean society.

 In the 2012 election, Chung was nominated as the Saenuri MP candidate for Jeonju Wansan 2nd constituency (the "Wansan" was removed from its name in 2016).
 He led in several opinion polls in which focused by some media, but in the end he received 35.8% and lost to the DUP's Lee Sang-jik.

 Chung was selected again as the Saenuri candidate for Wansan 2nd constituency in the 2016 election.
 He faced Choi Hyung-jae, the Democratic candidate who lost to Lee Sang-jik in DUP preselection in 2012.
 He narrowly beat Lee with a majority of 111 votes, made him to be the 2nd conservative MP of Jeonju after Kang Hyun-wook who was elected under New Korea Party (predecessor of the Saenuri Party) banner in 1996.
 Along with Lee Jung-hyun, he was the only two MPs elected in Honam.